1211ciel/node/words.md

 One group of people seems to be forgotten,namely pensioner.

 radical 激进的
+the most radical,the most radical,the most radical,the most radical,the most radical
+the most radical,the most radical,the most radical,the most radical,the most radical
+the most radical,the most radical,the most radical,the most radical,the most radical
+the most radical,the most radical,the most radical,the most radical,the most radical

 radical radical radical radical radical radical radical radical radical radical radical radical radical radical radical